alexislimsh/dsiprojects/capstone/README.md

 This project folder contains my capstone project for the General Assembly DSI-16 course.
 It leverages an e-commerce dataset provided by the Brazilian company Olist, available on [Kaggle](https://www.kaggle.com/olistbr/brazilian-ecommerce).

 The focus of the project was to build a sales prediction model for Olist sellers.
+The final prediction model leveraged a Random Forest algorithm and has been [deployed on Heroku via Streamlit](https://ecommerce-seller-prediction.herokuapp.com/).
 We also perform NLP on the reviews in Portuguese to determine dominant topics in reviews.

 The project is split up into two notebooks as follows: